 It’s also good to include a variety of content.
-Try to keep it within your realm of business, but do it in different ways.
-Share humorous travel memes or incorporate current holidays and how people celebrate them in some of your popular destination spots.
+Try to keep it within your business realm, but do it differently.
+For example, share humorous travel memes, or incorporate current holidays and how people celebrate them in some of your popular destination spots.
 You can also create interactive posts asking for feedback from your followers.
 For example, ask, “If you could visit any place in the world, where would it be and why?” or pose a trivia question and see who can identify the location.

-Finally, join online groups that allow non-spammy self-promotion.
+Finally, join online groups such as Facebook travel groups that allow non-spammy self-promotion.
 Often, group members will ask for tips or advice, and you may be able to offer help with their travel preparations or make valuable connections.
-Also, don’t limit yourself to only one or two social media platforms.
-The more people you reach and the higher number of times they see your content, the greater likelihood they will come to you when they’re ready to book.
+Also, use one or two social media platforms that you feel comfortable with.
+The more people you reach and the more times they see your content, the more likely they will come to you when they’re ready to book.

 Create an Email List

-Most people don’t want to make a purchase from someone they’re unfamiliar with.
-They want to know that others have had positive experiences with you and your services.
-They also want to know they can trust you.
-You can help with both by including positive reviews on your social media pages and Google My Business listing,
+Nowadays, people want to know that others have had positive experiences with you and your services.
+They also want to know they can trust you, and you can help their impression of you by including positive reviews on your social media pages and Google Profile Business listing.

-Keep in mind that not all reviews need to be positive in order to build trust and loyalty.
-In fact, many readers intentionally look for negative reviews to find out why a low rating was given.
+Remember that not all reviews need to be positive to build trust and loyalty.
+In fact, many readers intentionally look for negative reviews to find out why a customer gave a low rating.
 Negative reviews are your chance to show customers how you respond to problems.
-Don’t ignore bad reviews; use them as an opportunity to showcase how you resolve them.
+Use them as an opportunity to showcase how you resolve them.

 What Other Ways Can I Promote My Travel Business?

-In addition to online marketing, there are plenty of other creative, and usually inexpensive, strategies for travel agency marketing.
+In addition to online marketing, there are plenty of other creative and inexpensive strategies to include in your travel agency marketing plan.

 Send Out Postcards and Direct Mail Pieces

-Similar to an email list, you can collect addresses from potential clients and include them in a mailing list.
-Periodically send them postcards that advertise a travel package or destination and include your contact information.
+Like an email list, you can collect addresses from potential clients and include them in a mailing list.
+Then, periodically send them postcards that advertise a travel package or destination and include your contact information.

 Take Out Ads in Local Publications

-Any kind of circular that goes around your community on a regular basis probably has ad space for sale.
+Any circular that goes around your community regularly probably has ad space for sale.
 Reserve a spot as often as possible to remind people about your business and how you can help them.

 Hand Out Business Cards

-Use every network opportunity available and hand out or trade business cards with anyone who is interested.
+Use every networking opportunity available and hand out or trade business cards with anyone interested.
 They may call you in the future or pass your card along to someone they know who is planning a vacation.

-Set Up Booths at Fairs & Local Events
+Set Up Booths at Fairs and Local Events

 Many events include space for vendors to set up booths and sell their products and services.
-Some events are made almost entirely for this purpose, such as bridal fairs, craft fairs, and travel fairs.
-Create an eye-catching display with beautiful travel photos and video, and give potential clients an opportunity to join your email or mailing list or to enter to win a prize.
+Some events are made almost entirely for this purpose, such as bridal fairs, craft fairs and travel fairs.
+Create an eye-catching display with beautiful travel photos and videos and allow potential clients to join your email or mailing list or enter to win a prize.